Student comment on the capstone Heading link

 The Capstone Supervisor and Faculty Fellow must approve the public presentation event as an academically appropriate venue.
 The Capstone Supervisor should attend the public presentation or otherwise verify that the presentation was completed in a professional manner.
 Faculty Fellows are also encouraged to attend the presentation whenever possible.

-Roles of the Project Supervisor and the Honors College Fellow
+Roles of the Capstone Supervisor and the Faculty Fellow

 Students pursue their Capstone Projects under the guidance of their Capstone Supervisors and in consultation with their Faculty Fellows.
 However, students are ultimately responsible for developing the project, locating a Capstone Supervisor, and completing the project within the prescribed two-semester schedule.